 I really enjoy the genre of cozy mysteries, nice easy to read stories without gore, overt violence, sex or foul language.
 Even the obligatory murder for a murder mystery happens “off camera”, and only the body is found.
-Arlene Sachitano writes such a series with a quilting theme.
+Arlene Sachitano writes such a series with a quilting theme called the Loose Threads Mysteries.
 The books are written in an easy to read style, with lots of quilting thrown in.
 There are some tips here and there too.
 One tip I found particularly appropriate was that quilters usually do not have enough lights in their stash, so every time you buy fabric you should throw in a yard of a light to round out your stash.
 Good advice!

 The first book, Quilt As Desired, starts out with the main character, Harriet Truman, coming back to Foggy Point so she can keep a business running while her Aunt Beth is on a cruise.
 Instead, she finds out after her aunt leaves that she has in fact retired and left Harriet the business and her house.
 When Aunt Beth’s best friend, Avanell, is murdered, and her own studio trashed, Harriet must figure out what is going on before the killer strikes again.
 Harriet is thrown into the investigation with Avanell’s son, Aiden, and he quickly becomes smitten with her.
 However, Harriet is having none of it.
 She is still reeling from being suddenly widowed five years earlier by a husband who didn’t tell her about his fatal illness.
 But the Loose Threads quilting group welcomes her and helps her to begin to heal that wound.